 A Dive Into The Modern Cacao Supply Chain

-Recently our team traveled across South America to deepen our understanding of key origin products with special attention to Peru – the epicenter of fine cacao and the world’s leading producer of premium organic cacao varieties.
+Recently our team travelled across South America to deepen our understanding of key origin products with special attention to Peru – the epicentre of fine cacao and the world’s leading producer of premium organic cacao varieties.

 Peru: The Heart of Fine Cacao